Finding more happiness in life might seem like a struggle but practicing these 3 tips might help you experience it faster.

 Have you heard of the saying “happiness comes within?”

-However, what if the power to be happy was very much in your hands and in your control?
+However, what if the power to be happy was very much in your hands, and for the most part, in your control?
 Wouldn’t that be a great thing?

 In this article I’m going to offer 3 tips that if practiced could make a massive difference to how happy you are.
-By the end of the article you’ll hopefully have a good idea of how these can help and think about how they might apply in your own life.
+By the end of the blog, you’ll hopefully have a good idea of how these can help and how to apply them in your own life.

 When you practice one or all of these tips with some consistency you will move towards greater happiness.
-They will help you improve your self-esteem which I define as deep respect and appreciation for yourself and by yourself.
+They will help you improve your self-worth which I define as deep respect and appreciation for yourself and by yourself.

 They will help you aim higher, demand more of yourself (and of others at times).